 My moral project consists of trying to articulate my moral intuitions into a consistent set of ethical principles that form the basis of an ethical system of ecological justice.
 Below are the eight most important principles of my ethics.
-(A more recent version can be found here)
+(More recent versions can be found here and here)

 1) A just distribution of quality of life.
 Maximize the qualities of life (values of well-being) of all sentient beings, giving a strong priority on increasing the lowest values of well being.
 I.e. maximize the qualities of life of the worst off individuals, unless this is at the expense of much more well-being of others.
 Sentient beings are all beings who have a functioning complex nervous system (they developed the capacity to feel and have not yet permanently lost this capacity).
 These include future generations, vertebrate animals, some squids,..
 See ‘quasi-maximin principle’ in https://stijnbruers.wordpress.com/2010/10/17/a-model-for-a-theory-of-justice/

 2) The basic right of living beings (plants and all beings with complex interests, such as staying alive).
 Never allow (or strongly minimize) the killing or injuring of non-sentient living beings for luxury needs.
 Especially don’t kill a living being to manipulate your social status (fashion, status consumption, commercial advertisements).
 We are allowed to use plants for basic needs (sharing knowledge,…).